FabianUlises/first_react_redux/README.md

-# LBSD RR 09 Intro to React-Redux
+# LBSD RR 09 Intro to React-Redux / Explore Redux DevTools
 ## Available Scripts

 In the project directory, you can run: